Jonathan2251/lbd/source/llvmstructure.rst

   llvm/include/llvm/Support/ELF.h:  EF_CPU0_ARCH_64R2 = 0x80000000, // cpu064r2
   ...

-Next configure the Cpu0 example code to chapter2 as follows,
+Next, configure the Cpu0 example code for **Chapter 2** as follows:

 .. rubric:: ~/llvm/test/llvm/lib/Target/Cpu0/Cpu0SetChapter.h
 .. code-block:: c++

   #define CH       CH2

-Beside configure chapter as above, I provide gen-chapters.sh that you can get each chapter code as follows,
+In addition to configuring the chapter as shown above,
+I provide **gen-chapters.sh**, which allows you to retrieve
+the code for each chapter as follows:

 .. code-block:: console